Order Book

 Keep the input simple

-All of our customers have a source of work, this is translated into orders on our side.
+All of our customers have a source of work, which is translated into orders on our side.
 We provide software to make a great planning with these orders.
-Of course the planning needs some information that can always be found, the basics are when

 Keep the source of truth clear